Boundary pairs associated with quadratic forms: Introduction

+In~\cite{dhms:06}, the more general notation of \emph{boundary relation} has been introduced (basically, multi-valued operators and boundary maps are allowed).
+One of the results of~\cite{dhms:06} states a characterisation of boundary relations by their \emph{Nevanlinna} ``functions'' $-\Lambda(\cdot)$ (see also the survey~\cite{dhms.in:12}).
+In particular, generalised boundary triples have a Nevanlinna function $-\Lambda(\cdot)$ with values in $\BdOp \HSaux$ (the space of \emph{bounded} operators) such that $-\Im \Lambda(z)$ is \emph{injective}, while ordinary boundary triples have again values in $\BdOp \HSaux$ and \emph{uniformly positive} operators $-\Im \Lambda(z)$ (so-called \emph{uniformly strict Nevanlinna} functions), see~\cite{dhms:06} for more such characterisations.
+One can now characterise \emph{elliptically regular} boundary pairs in terms of $\Lambda(\cdot)$ and reconstruct $(\Gamma,\HSaux)$ from it in the spirit of~\cite{langer-textorius:77} (see the outlook list of \Sec{purpose} above).

+\paragraph{To summarise:} Our concept of boundary pairs is more general as it includes \emph{non-elliptically regular} boundary pairs; this concept is not covered by quasi-boundary triples.
+On the other hand, our concept is only suitable for \emph{non-negative} operators $\HNeu$ and $\HDir$ (although there is a natural extension of the theory to \emph{semi-bounded} or \emph{sectorial} operators).

-We have the following (classes of) examples showing that the above properties of boundary pairs are relevant (see \Def{quasi.bd3} for the notion of ordinary, generalised and quasi-boundary triples).
-Note that a boundary pair $(\Gamma,\HSaux)$ with finite-dimensional boundary space is automatically bounded (i.e., $\ran \Gamma=\Gamma(\HS^1)=\HSaux$), and that a bounded boundary pair is automatically elliptically regular.
+Let us illustrate the different properties of boundary pairs and its relation to boundary pairs in a tabular: we also refer to (classes of) examples showing that the above properties of boundary pairs are all independent except the following: A boundary pair $(\Gamma,\HSaux)$ with finite-dimensional boundary space is automatically bounded (i.e., $\ran \Gamma=\Gamma(\HS^1)=\HSaux$) and positive; and a bounded boundary pair is automatically elliptically regular.

-As an example, the elliptic regularity of the boundary pair associated with $(X,Y)$ described at the beginning is equivalent with the condition that $\Gamma' u \in \HSaux=\Lsqr Y$ for all $u \in \dom \HDir$, where $\Gamma' u = \normder u$ is the normal derivative in a weak form (see \Thm{bd2.q-bd3}).
-For the Zaremba problem (see \Sec{zaremba} and \Thm{zaremba2.bd2}), $Y$ is a proper subset of the smooth boundary $\bd X$.
-The corresponding ``Dirichlet'' operator $\HDir$ fulfils Dirichlet conditions on $Y$ and Neumann conditions on $\bd X \setminus Y$.
-It can be seen that there are functions $u \in \dom \HDir$ such that $\normder u \notin \Lsqr Y$, hence the corresponding boundary pair is not elliptic.
-Nevertheless we have a (weak) formulation of Krein's resolvent formula~\eqref{eq:krein.intro}.